-Special Olympics Minnesota (“SOMN”) is offering an internship with FANstop, SOMN,s Official Merchandise Store.
-FANstop is a mobile retail experience offering branded spirit wear and fan gear at SOMN’s state competitions, all of which serves to support and spread awareness of SOMN’s mission and programs.
+Special Olympics Minnesota (“SOMN”) is offering an internship with FANstop, SOMN’s official merchandise store.
+FANstop is a mobile retail experience offering branded spirit wear and fan gear at SOMN’s state competitions, all of which serve to support and spread awareness of SOMN’s mission and programs.

 The internship will feature:

-- Opportunities to experience on-site management of a retail store during SOMN’s 2018 State Poly Hockey Tournament and Summer Games
+- Opportunities to experience on-site management of a retail store during SOMN’s 2019 State Fall Games, State Flag Football, and State Bowling tournaments;

-- Experience working in an office setting, working with industry-standard Microsoft software, and opportunities to observe and participate in organizational meetings.
+- Experience working in an office setting with industry-standard Microsoft software and opportunities to observe and participate in organizational meetings.

 - Is a volunteer opportunity open to college sophomores and above.

-- Will commence no later than Feb.
-1, 2018 and run through the end of the intern’s school year.
-If interested and available, the internship may be extended through August 2018.
+- Will commence no later than Sep.
+16, 2019 and run through December 2019.
+If interested and available, the internship may be extended through the end of the intern’s school year.

 - Offers a flexible weekly schedule, following the ebb and flow of FANstop’s ordering and processing cycles.
-Most work will be completed during normal business hours; time spent on-site at SOMN’s 2018 State Poly Hockey Tournament and Summer Games may include hours before or after the normal work day, including weekends.
+Most work will be completed during normal business hours; time spent on-site at SOMN’s 2019 State Fall Games, State Flag Football, and State Bowling tournaments may include hours before or after the normal work day, including weekends.

-- Most work will occur at SOMN’s offices in downtown Minneapolis, nearby many Metro Transit bus and Light Rail lines.
+- Will occur primarily at SOMN’s offices in downtown Minneapolis, near many Metro Transit bus and light rail lines.
 SOMN’s office in Oracle Centre is skyway connected for easy access to all the restaurants and retail outlets in downtown.